 Egg substitute is listed in many low-fat or low-cholesterol recipes as an alternative to whole eggs.
 Egg substitute looks a lot like beaten eggs, but what’s it actually made of?

 The Yolk's on You

-Most egg substitute products—fresh, frozen, or powdered—contain mostly egg whites, so if you have an egg allergy, these are not suitable as egg alternatives.
+Most egg substitute products -- fresh, frozen, or powdered -- contain mostly egg whites, so if you have an egg allergy, these are not suitable as egg alternatives.

-Well, egg substitute products such as Egg Beaters brand, contain 99 percent egg whites.
-The other one percent comprises undefined “natural flavor,” coloring, spices, salt, onion powder, xanthan gum and guar gum.
-Many nutrients are added to make up for the ones lost from the yolk, so egg substitute will usually contain varying amounts of iron, zinc, folate, thiamin, riboflavin, vitamins A, E, B6 and B12, and have an equivalent amount of protein as whole eggs.
+Many nutrients are added to make up for the ones lost from the yolk, so egg substitute usually will contain varying amounts of iron, zinc, folate, thiamin, riboflavin, vitamins A, E, B6 and B12, and have an equivalent amount of protein as whole eggs.

-While some brands, like Egg Beaters, contain no fat or cholesterol, others use vegetable oil as an ingredient, which adds to the fat content again—though the fat is largely unsaturated.
+While some brands, like Egg Beaters, contain no fat or cholesterol, others use vegetable oil as an ingredient, which adds to the fat content again although the fat is largely unsaturated.

 Check the label on the egg-substitute product to see if it’s low enough in fat, and also to see whether the egg substitute is suitable for all your needs.

-- 4 eggs = 1 cup egg substitute
+- 4 large eggs = 1 cup egg substitute

-- 8 eggs = 1 pint carton egg substitute
+- 8 large eggs = 1 pint carton egg substitute